mstrazds/node-baseimage/readme.md

 A Node 8.x.x base image container.
 Builds upon on the [phusion/baseimage-full](https://github.com/phusion/baseimage-docker) container.
 You can find the docker automated build [here](https://registry.hub.docker.com/u/mstrazds/node-baseimage/).

 ### Services
 All services are defined and managed using the phusion/baseimage methodology.
-NodeJS services should utilise the PM2 service monitor for all processes.
+NodeJS services utilise the PM2 service monitor for processes.
 Logs are output using syslog and can be accessed using ``docker logs {container}``.
+PM2 does not need to be used if not required.

 * PM2 (for controlling services)